Share:

 information that you have been provided.

-Gather/collate your own evidence
+Gather/collate your own evidence for the insurance claim

 It is important that you make sure you are in the best possible position to prove the loss you have suffered, so that the insurer can be satisfied that the loss is covered by your policy, that you have actually incurred the loss and so that they may properly assess the damage.
 Ordinarily, this means you will need to provide the insurer with physical evidence to support your claim.